jakubbilko/CookieBox/README.md

 CookieBox
 =========

-A jQuery plugin for displaying fixed information bar regarding the usage of cookies on sites.
+A jQuery plugin for displaying a fixed-postion information bar regarding the usage of cookies on sites.
 Requires the jQuery Cookie Plugin to work (https://github.com/carhartl/jquery-cookie).

 Usage: